 I guess in some ways, what I’m really talking about here is that I need to let him grow up and learn how to make his own choices.

-What are your parenting resolutions for 2012?
+What are your parenting resolutions this year?
 What needs to change — and what are you getting right?